 Philodendron Brasil are great air purifying plants.

 Fertilization: Fertilize monthly during the spring and summer with a balanced, water-soluble fertilizer diluted to half the recommended strength.
-If light levels are high, increase to bi-weekly feeding.
-Too much plant food can cause excess salt to build up in the soil which can result in leaf burn.

 Pet Toxicity: Philodendron leaves are toxic to pets and humans.
 Typically, ingestion will result in swelling of the lips and tongue, and stomach irritation with possible vomiting.